Legislative changes are incorporated in the information below.

 Line 24 Adjustments

-There is a limitation on the amount of itemized deductions that can be claimed for certain high-income taxpayers.
-The calculation is done on the Iowa Itemized Deductions Worksheet, form IA104.
+Iowa continues to limit the amount of itemized deductions that can be claimed for certain high-income taxpayers.
+The calculation is done on the Iowa Itemized Deductions Worksheet, form IA 104.

-Line 52 Other Nonrefundable Iowa Credits – The Geothermal Heat Pump Tax Credit is not available for installations occurring in 2017.
-However, installations may be eligible for the new Geothermal Tax Credit; complete the IA 140.
+Line 52 Other Nonrefundable Iowa Credits – The Geothermal Heat Pump Tax Credit is not available for installations occurring in 2018.
+However, installations may be eligible for the Geothermal Tax Credit; complete the IA 140.

 Line 57 Reminder - Checkoffs

-Farmers and fishers due date: If at least 2/3 of income is from farming or commercial fishing, penalty for underpayment of estimated tax may be avoided in one of the following ways: (1) Pay the estimated tax in one payment on or before January 16, 2018, and file the Iowa income tax return by April 30, 2018, or (2) File the Iowa income tax return and pay the tax due in full on or before March 1, 2018.
+Farmers and fishers due date: If at least 2/3 of income is from farming or commercial fishing, penalty for underpayment of estimated tax may be avoided in one of the following ways: (1) Pay the estimated tax in one payment on or before January 15, 2019, and file the Iowa income tax return by April 30, 2019, or (2) File the Iowa income tax return and pay the tax due in full on or before April 30, 2019, extended from March 1, 2019.
+(NOTE: On February 28, 2019, the IRS issued notice 2019-17 which provides an extension through April 15, for farmers and fishermen to make estimated payments before being subject to estimated tax penalties.
+The Director of Revenue found that this extension and waiver by the IRS was an unusual circumstance warranting a similar extension and waiver for Iowa income tax purposes.)

 Check / money order: Send with IA 1040V payment voucher.

 Iowa allows married taxpayers to file one Iowa Power of Attorney form on behalf of both spouses.
 The IRS requires separate Power of Attorney forms for each spouse.
-If the Federal Power of Attorney is being used for Iowa purposes by married taxpayers, both federal forms must be submitted to Iowa.
+If married taxpayers are using a Federal Power of Attorney Form 2848 for Iowa purposes, each spouse must submit a separate federal form to the Department.

 Many of the online forms on the Department website are fillable.
 If using Adobe Reader Version 11, the form can now be saved after it is filled out.